emanuelfrazao/bash-ipipe/README.md

        * receives as stdin the original stdin,
        * outputs to stdout in sub-process,
        * stays active, and goes to stage 4.;
-    5. if the user presses Ctrl+A, the stdout of the next command will be redirected to all further ones;
-    6. if the user presses Ctrl+B, the stdin to go to further commands is the one previous to last Ctrl+A;

 * further requiring that:
     * every environment variable on the parent process should be available within the module's sub-process;
-  *
+    * if the user presses Ctrl+A, the stdout of the next command will be redirected to all further ones;
+    * if the user presses Ctrl+B, it undoes the previous Ctrl+A command;
+    * the user must be able to redirect to a file